-In January 2021, the MCA Board voted in favour of retaining the 2020/21 Transport Levy at the same level as in 2019/20.
-The Board recognised that in order to tackle the sustained fall in public transport usage, investment in the bus network should not be cut further.
-This is only the second time in 11 years that the Levy has not been reduced year-on-year.
+In January 2022, the MCA Board voted in favour of retaining the 2022/23 Transport Levy at the same level as in 2021/22.
+The Board recognised that in order to tackle the sustained fall in public transport usage and the impact of the pandemic, investment in the bus network should not be cut further.
+This was only the third time in 12 years that the Levy has not been reduced year-on-year.

 SYPTE will continue to identify and deliver operational efficiency savings and increase commercial income streams and grant funding where possible.
-Changes to the discretionary travel scheme concessions, tendered bus services and community transport services will be explored with partners to ensure that these policies continue to meet regional aspirations for public transport and are appropriately funded.

-South Yorkshire has seen a sustained and gradual decline in public transport patronage, in particular bus patronage over the last 40 or more years, which not only presents a challenge to SYPTE in terms of its role encouraging use, but also puts significant pressure on operators of services' ability to provide sustainable and appealing services to the public which do not necessarily require heavy public subsidy, particularly at a time where budgets continue to be under pressure to make savings, and exacerbated by the impact of Covid-19.
-In order to understand the reasons for bus patronage decline, the Mayor appointed Clive Betts MP to undertake an independent Bus Review.
-The review has been concluded, and the report was published in June 2020.
+However, South Yorkshire has seen a sustained and gradual decline in public transport patronage, in particular bus patronage, over the last 40 or more years.
+This presents a challenge to SYPTE in terms of its role encouraging use but also puts significant pressure on operators of services' ability to provide sustainable and appealing services to the public which do not necessarily require heavy public subsidy.
+This is especially so at a time transport services are still recovering from the impact of Covid-19.